 I realise this will not fully address your concerns and I will continue to take an interest in this issue, including when it is next raised in the House.
-I have also submitted a question to the Secretary of State for Health to ask what effect these changes are having on practitioner morale and hours worked.
+I have also, via a written Parliamentary Question, asked the Secretary of State for Health to consider what effect these changes are having on practitioner morale and hours worked.

 Sale of RBS Shares

 I understand your concerns regarding the sale of RBS shares back to the private sector and agree that any sale of these shares must represent good value for money.
 The Government has been quite clear of late that it will go ahead with plans to return RBS fully to the private sector only when they represent value for money and market conditions allow.
 That said, it is important to bear in mind that RBS is a completely different institution compared with ten years ago.
 As such, it has to be accepted that these shares may not be sold for the price at which they were bought.